 Securing Our Region's Future

-In 2001, a one-in-24 year drought resulted in the Waimea River drying up almost completely, leading to severe water restrictions.
+In 2001, a one-in-24 year drought resulted in the Waimea River drying up almost completely, leading to severe water restrictions, millions in lost horticultural product, and the decommissioning of some bores.
 In seven of the last 10 years, water rationing and restrictions have been required to manage the water resource while a more sustainable approach has been developed.
-Read the full story about the 2001 drought, the ‘Big Dry.’
+To understand the impact of a serious drought, read the full story about the 2001 drought, the ‘Big Dry.’

 In 2015, the Council introduced new ‘water-take’ rules intended to protect the natural values of the Waimea River, provide a more appropriate allocation of water and meet national guidelines for freshwater management.
 The new rules, which will come into effect in November 2018, introduce a minimum flow for the river to prevent it from drying up completely in times of drought.